Opals: Fire and Ice

 Historical context

-Let’s look even deeper into history to hear voices celebrating opals.
-The word opal comes from the Greek word opallios, meaning "to see a change in color."
-Considering this definition, it’s easy to see why these gems are associated with the fall month of October.
 Bedouins believed that opals contained lightning and fell from the sky during thunderstorms.
 For early Romans, opals symbolized love and hope.
 Pliny the Elder, around 75 AD, marveled that this unique gem could flash the red of ruby, the green of emerald, the yellow of topaz, the blue of sapphire, and the purple of amethyst.
-Of all the amazing gems in our world, opals inspire my admiration in a special way.
-Each opal is unique.
+Of all the amazing gems in our world, opals inspire my admiration since each opal is unique.

 Where opals are found

 Opal deposits exist across the globe.
 Australia, Ethiopia, and Mexico are best known The Andes of Peru, Brazil, and the Pacific Northwest of the United States also produce opals.
-Our necklace “Fiery Light,” featured as this blogs leading picture, highlights the amazing characteristics of opals from Ethiopia.
-I remember working with the gems before creating the necklace and was amazed by their almost fluorescent luminescence.
+My pendant-necklace “Firefly,” featured on the cover of this blog, highlights the amazing brilliance of Ethiopian opals.
+I remember working with these gems before creating the necklace; I was amazed by their dramatic luminescence.
 Put these gems against any color of fabric, and they glow.
-See https://whiteorchidfinejewelry.com/collections/black-orchid-necklaces/products/fiery-light for more information.

 Opal Inspiration